Preserved Moss: Best Types and Creative Applications

 In the right situation, yes!

-I wouldn’t recommend, however, using preserved moss in an environment which will receive continued exposure to bright, direct sunlight, or one in which it shall be gushed with water (that’s what live terrarium moss is for).
+I wouldn’t recommend, however, using preserved moss in an environment that will receive continued exposure to bright, direct sunlight, or one in which it shall be gushed with water (that’s what live terrarium moss is for).

-If water passes through preserved moss, the dyed color will begin to leak – not only costing you lustrous moss but coating your hands and floor with green dye.
-Not the kind of green wall you want.
+If water passes through preserved moss, the dyed color will begin to leak – not only costing you lustrous moss, but coating your hands and floor with green dye.

 How to Use Preserved Moss: Creative Ideas and Design Tips